 Living with Dying, by George Lea Harper, Jr.

-By Kit Schindell.
+Reviewed by Kit Schindell.
 Living with Dying is a book for a person who is living with dying.
 In one sense it is for all of us, as each of us will face death sooner or later.
 But some of us have a clearer indication of the span of their life. … Read more

 Encouragement – The Essence That Gives Us Buoyancy